Adexandria/AutoMapify_Lib/README.md

 #### **Configuration**

-- Set up configuration to display how values will be mapped
+- Establish a configuration to illustrate the mapping of values.

  ```csharp
       public static class MappingService